tpchris1/chironex-design-doc/docs/usage.md

 # Usage
-*How to use Chironex*

 ## Introduction
 1. Currently Chironex can be used on any classification problem
 2. Divided into 2 parts:
     - Training and Plotting part
     - Integration with Atolla's environment
-3. Training and Plotting
+### Training and Plotting
 - Simply train and test with dataset
 - Plot the performance of Jellyfish
-4. Integration with Atolla's environment
+### Integration with Atolla's environment
 - Trained Jellyfish act as critter brain in Atolla's environment
 - Train and export weights of Jellyfish

+---

 ## Dataset
 ### Training and Plotting